 - Doppler echocardiography is more sensitive than clinical assessment in the detection of carditis in acute RF and can contribute to earlier diagnosis.
-The use of handheld echocardiography is being explored.
+The use of handheld echocardiography is being explored in low resource settings.

 RF should still be considered as a likely diagnosis, even if criteria are not fully satisfied, when there is chorea or carditis without apparent cause and recent streptococcal infection, or when the patient has had previous RF and has symptoms of a recurrence.

 - Eradicate the streptococcal infection if infection is still present (usually a pharyngitis).